 The change in property taxes, together with the impending settlement of the Ogden Gateway case (a rate and traffic-division dispute) negated many of the advantages of maintaining a separate terminal company.
 The two railroads agreed that OUR&D had served its purpose, so in 1965 they applied to the ICC for the "curtailment" of its operations.

 (Additional research is needed to find the details of this ICC petition and decision.)
-(Possible reference: ICC Docket 23534, "Union Pacific - Trackage Rights - Terminal facilities at Ogden, Utah", decided November 14, 1966, reported in 334 ICC 270) (Not available in published ICC reports)
+(ICC Docket 23534, "Union Pacific - Trackage Rights - Terminal facilities at Ogden, Utah", decided November 14, 1966 (not printed), cited in 334 ICC 270) (Not available in published ICC reports)

 By the mid-1960s, because the economic and political benefits were becoming less obvious, both Union Pacific and Southern Pacific could see that the interchange at Ogden by way of the jointly owned Ogden Union Railway & Depot Co. had outlived its usefulness.
 Traffic on the Overland Route had declined, especially the seasonal trains of perishable goods.
 The railroads learned that the increased tax assessment would be less if they showed a reduced use, and therefore a reduced value to their property.
-This, and less carload traffic passing through Ogden, led to a reduction in OUR&D operations.
+This, and the decline of carload traffic passing through Ogden, led to a reduction in OUR&D operations.
 The ICC held hearings in 1965 and 1966 to consider curtailment of OUR&D operations, and in October 1967 the ICC gave its blessing.